 The takeaway: with the constantly shifting tools, cloud cost management must be an ongoing discipline, rather than a one-time event.

-What are you doing about SaaS cloud cost management?
+What are you doing about SaaS cloud cost optimization?

 SaaS (and its associated costs and management) will only continue to grow.